cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 }
 ```

-### Extend the NewSimClient class to inherit from AutomationClient
+### Extend the NewSimClient class to inherit from the AutomationClient class

 This is needed to access the `COM` object.
 We need to add the `using Cognite.Simulator.Utils.Automation;` namespace to the `NewSimClient` class.